Fury-Labs/furya/x/txfees/README.md

 The `AfterEpochEnd` hook performs several actions:

-1. It swaps all non-OSMO denominated fees in the non-native fee collector for staking rewards module account into OSMO.
-This is done by checking the balance of the non-native fee collector for staking rewards module account, and swapping each non-OSMO denominated fee into OSMO.
+1. It swaps all non-FURY denominated fees in the non-native fee collector for staking rewards module account into FURY.
+This is done by checking the balance of the non-native fee collector for staking rewards module account, and swapping each non-FURY denominated fee into FURY.
 If a pool does not exist for a particular denomination pair, the swap is silently skipped.
 See the `swapNonNativeFeeToDenom` function description below for more details.

-2. After the swap, it transfers all OSMO from the non-native fee collector for staking rewards to the primary txfees fee collector module account.
+2. After the swap, it transfers all FURY from the non-native fee collector for staking rewards to the primary txfees fee collector module account.
 This indirectly distributes the fees to stakers.

 3. It also swaps non-whitelisted assets in the non-native community pool collector into the denomination specified in the pool manager parameters (currently USDC).